-Finally, we track jet material using two subtly different tracers.
-The primary tracer, $f_{\rm J}=m_{\rm J}^{\rm trace}/m_{\rm cell}$, which we will refer to simply as the jet tracer, is defined for each cell as the fraction of mass within that cell which has been within the jet cylinder during an injection episode.
-For a given cell, the tracer mass is set to the cell mass, i.e. $f_{\rm J}=1$, whenever the cell is in the jet cylinder and the jet is active.
+Two tracers are used to track jet material.
+The {\it jet tracer}, $f_{\rm J}=m_{\rm J}^{\rm trace}/m_{\rm cell}$, is defined for each cell as the fraction of mass within that cell that has been within the jet cylinder during an injection episode, i.e. we set $f_{\rm J}=1$ whenever a cell is in the jet cylinder and the jet is active.
 The tracer mass, $m_{\rm J}^{\rm trace}$, is subsequently advected between cells in line with the total gas mass.
-We use this tracer to define lobe material as any non-star forming gas ($n<0.26$ h$^2$ cm$^{-3}$) for which $f_{\rm J}>f_{\rm J}^{\rm thresh}$.
-In \cite{BourneEtAl19}, we noted that while there is some freedom in the choice of $f_{\rm J}^{\rm thresh}$, a cells internal energy should be dominated by jet material in the regime where $f_{\rm J}\leqslant T_{\rm ICM}/T_{\rm J}$, where $T_{\rm ICM}$ and $T_{\rm J}$ are the typical temperatures of the ICM and jet-rich lobe material, respectively.
-We found for our fiducial jet power that $f_{\rm J}^{\rm thresh}=10^{-2.5}$ provides a suitable threshold that coincides with the point at which gas density (temperature) starts to decrease (increase), transitioning from ICM like values to lobe like values.
-In this work, however, we test different jet powers and find that higher (lower) power jets result in clearly higher (lower) temperature gas by roughly a factor of a few.
-As such we choose a lower (higher) value of $f_{\rm J}^{\rm thresh}$ for the higher (lower) power jet run, as given in Table~\ref{tab:jet_runs}, noting that this is not an exact art and as such the values chosen reflect the approximate transition between jet and non-jet material.
+We define lobe material as any non-star forming gas ($n<0.26$ h$^2$ cm$^{-3}$) for which $f_{\rm J}>f_{\rm J}^{\rm thresh}$.
+In \cite{BourneEtAl19}, we noted that while there is some freedom in the choice of $f_{\rm J}^{\rm thresh}$, a cells internal energy should be dominated by jet material when $f_{\rm J}\geqslant T_{\rm ICM}/T_{\rm J}$, where $T_{\rm ICM}$ and $T_{\rm J}$ are the typical ICM and jet-rich lobe material temperatures, respectively.
+For our fiducial jet power $f_{\rm J}^{\rm thresh}=10^{-2.5}$ provides a threshold that coincides with the point at which gas density (temperature) starts to decrease (increase), transitioning from ICM to lobe like values.
+However, higher (lower) power jets result in clearly higher (lower) temperature gas by roughly a factor of a few.
+As such we adjust values of $f_{\rm J}^{\rm thresh}$ for different jet powers (see Table~\ref{tab:jet_runs}), noting that this is not an exact art and as such the values chosen reflect the approximate transition between jet and non-jet material.
 Additionally, we inject a second tracer that tracks the mass injected via Equation~(\ref{eq:mdot_jet}), $m_{\rm J}^{\rm inj}$, which like our primary tracer is advected between cells.